The name of the Club shall be the BARNET & DISTRICT ANGLING CLUB, hereinafter referred to as ‘the Club’.

 The Committee shall:

-(e)meet bi-monthly at a convenient time and place, seven members to form a quorum.
+(e) meet bi-monthly at a convenient time and place, 7 members shall form a quorum.

 29 COMMITTEE (Powers)